yudeeshaDev/todo_web_application/README.md

 - ❌ **0 Tests Fail**: Robust error handling

 ### Test Configuration
-Tests use the same database as the application (`todo_web_app`).
+Tests use the same database as the application (`todo_app`).
 No additional setup required when using Docker.

 ## 🛠️ Commands